mattneub/appscript/ASTranslate/trunk/ReadMe.txt

 - Don't forget that all Apple events sent by AppleScript will be passed to applications to be handled as normal. i.e. Destructive commands (e.g. 'tell "Finder" to delete some file') will still do their destructive thing; invalid or unsuccessful commands will cause AppleScript to raise an error, etc.

+- Ruby translations are only available if rb-appscript is installed on the host machine's default Ruby installation.
+(The command line ruby interpreter used by ASTranslate is determined by the host's /bin/sh $PATH environment variable.)

 -----------------------------------
 HISTORY

+2007-06-25 -- 0.3.0; added rb-appscript support; subject ('subj') attributes now display correctly

 2006-08-17 -- 0.2.0; updated for appscript 0.16.1; fixed 'make' command rendering bug